 Cationic Polymer – a polymer containing a net positively-charged atom/s or associated group/s of atoms covalently linked to its polymer molecule.
 Examples are the ammonium, phosphonium and sulfonium cations.

 Functional Group Equivalent Weight (FGEW) – as the ratio of the Number Average Molecular Weight (NAMW) to the number of functional groups in the polymer.
 It is the weight of a polymer that contains one formula weight of the functional group.

-NAMWas the statistical average molecular weight ofall the polymer chains.
+NAMWas thearithmetic mean average of the molecular weights of all molecules in a polymer, not taking into account unreacted monomers and other reactants but must include oligomers.

 Gel Permeation Chromatography (GPC) – is an analytical technique that separates dissolved macromolecules by size based on their elution from columns filled with a porous gel.
 It can measure absolute molecular weight, molecular size and intrinsic viscosity, and generate information on macromolecular structure, conformation, aggregation and branching.